Browse by Medical Category

 ARMS provides rapid access to information and support combined with outreach and care management for youth ages 14 - 26 and their families suffering from substance-related problems.

-MIDA is an interdisiplinary collaborative center for the purpose of basic science and clinical research of prescription drug abuse.
+MIDA is an interdisciplinary collaborative center for the purpose of basic science and clinical research of prescription drug abuse.

 The West End Clinic (WEC) of Massachusetts General Hospital, is an outpatient facility for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.
 We offer a wide range of outpatient therapies and medication treatment along with other resources.